opendnssec/opendnssec/enforcer/utils/1.4-2.0_db_convert/README.md

 Convert OpenDNSSEC 1.4 database to OpenDNSSEC 2.0 database
 ==========================================================

-The ODS2.0 database is set up very different from the ODS1.4 database.
+The ODS2.0 database is set up very differently from the ODS1.4 database.
 We provide a couple of scripts to make the transition.
 Please review this document entirely before starting the conversation.